andrewaddo/awsbaseline/content/security/organizations/_index.md

 weight = 1
 +++

 This section will give you an introduction to AWS Organizations and and a step-by-step guide to setting it up.
+You will also find hands-on labs that you can try at the end of the section before configuring your own system.
+Let’s begin!

 ### What are expected outcomes?

-1. Understand the concept of AWS Organizations.
+1. Understand the concept of AWS Organizations
-2. Successfully set up an organization with multiple AWS accounts in AWS.
+2. Successfully set up an organization with multiple AWS accounts in AWS

 ### Pre-requisites